Older Americans Act Services

 prepare an adequate meal with a nutritious meal

-- Legal Assistance, Provides legal advise and representation by an attorney
+- Legal Assistance, Provides legal advice and representation by an attorney

 to older individuals with economic or social needs